 Note: after this Jaziya was introduced in Sindh.
 Jizya was a type of tax or type of religious Tax which was taken from the non-Muslims.

 Raja Dahir had two daughters, namely Surya Devi and Parimal Devi.
 After the subjugation of Sindh, the Arabs destroyed the cities, temples and captured women for slaves.
 This may be the first time when an Indian city witness such a type of cruelty to both people and places.

 Mohd bin Qasim captured the daughters of Raja Dahir and sent them to the Caliph in Damascus as a gift.
-On reaching the haram of the Caliph, Surya Devi decided to avenge her father and also try to save herself and her sister from being dishonoured.
-When the Caliph met Surya Devi, she told him that Mohd bin Kassim had dishonoured her and in a way dishonoured the Caliph.
+On reaching the haram of the Caliph, Surya Devi decided to avenge her father and also try to save herself and her sister from being dishonored.
+When the Caliph met Surya Devi, she told him that Mohd bin Kassim had dishonored her and in a way dishonored the Caliph.